 Ensure suppression is real time

 Unsubscribes, hard bounces and abuse complaints should be suppressed immediately.
-While Can Spam Act 2003 says unsubscribe should be honoured in 10 business days but its 2017 and today if we still take 10 days to suppress an unsubscribed user, then be ready fellas to get a massive storm of abuse complaints.
+CAN SPAM Act 2003 says unsubscribes should be honored in 10 business days.
+Folks, its 2017 and today if we still take 10 days to suppress an unsubscribed user, then be ready to get a massive storm of abuse complaints.

 Monitor and act

-Carefully monitor email spikes and performance like a stock market.
-Decide in accordance whether it is a good time to go to next slab or continue with current email volume till performance is better.
+Carefully monitor email spikes and performance like the stock market.
+Decide whether it is a good time to go to next level or continue with current email volume till performance is better.
 Ensure during this process that your email bounce rate is less than 1% and abuse complaints are close to 0.

-While all the above fundamentally lay a good foundation for warm up, one has to also ensure that they have authenticated their domain via SPF, TXT, and DKIM.
+While all the above fundamentally lays a good foundation for warm-up, one has to also ensure that they have authenticated their domain via SPF, TXT, and DKIM.

 Remember warming up IPs is a long process and requires lot of monitoring.
-Like Narrator says in Star Wars “The first step to correcting a mistake is Patience”.
-Ensure you have it enough to continue till it makes you stable and stronger.
+Like the Narrator says in Star Wars (The Clone Wars, Season 2) “The first step to correcting a mistake is Patience”.
+Ensure you have enough of it to continue until your email is stable.
 Good luck!